wazo-platform/wazo-doc/source/administration/call_recording/call_recording.rst

 The filename for online call recording cannot be configured from the configuration file but can be modified using a pre-process subroutine.

-The file format is always `auto-timestamp-<TOUCH_MIXMONITOR>.wav`.
-TOUCH_MIXMONITOR is a channel variable that can be set before the call starts.
+The file format is always :file:`auto-timestamp-<TOUCH_MIXMONITOR>.wav`. ``TOUCH_MIXMONITOR`` is a channel variable that can be set before the call starts.

 File extensions
 ^^^^^^^^^^^^^^^

-For online call recording, the file format can be modified using the `TOUCH_MIXMONITOR_FORMAT` channel variable.
+For online call recording, the file format can be modified using the ``TOUCH_MIXMONITOR_FORMAT`` channel variable.

-For call recording the default value is `wav` and can be modified with a configuration file.
+For call recording the default value is ``wav`` and can be modified with a configuration file.

 Example:

-Add a file names `/etc/xivo-agid/conf.d/recording.yml` with the following content:
+Add a file names :file:`/etc/xivo-agid/conf.d/recording.yml` with the following content:

 .. code-block:: yaml